 - Medicine must be for personal use only

 Sunwing will accept any woman travelling while pregnant on any Sunwing flight if the pregnancy is uncomplicated with no previous history of premature labour.
 The passenger may travel up to and including 36 weeks.
 The travel must be completed by the end of 36 weeks.
 If you are confirmed to travel on another air carrier please contact that air carrier directly for full information/restrictions.
+Please note that if you are booked on a Travel Services (TVS) flight your travel must be completed by the end of 34 weeks.

 Travelling with Oxygen & POC Services